Danieladedapo/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-pwd prints the absolute path name"
+a script that prints the absolute path name of the current working directory